ocuroot/ocuroot/README.md

 ### Defining releases

-Releases describe a deployment process end-to-end, they can be included in any `*.ocu.star` file.
+Releases describe deployment processes end-to-end.
+They can be included in any *.ocu.star file.

 Releases are divided into Phases, which are executed in-order.
 Within each Phase are a set of Work items which may be calls to functions or deployments.
 These items may be executed concurrently within each Phase.